 The answer to this question is another question, or several.
-Try to determine why your child doesn't like sports.
-Through observation, discussion with other adults (such as caregivers, teachers, and coaches), and conversation with your child, see if you can discern a reason for his dislike.
+Through observation, discussion with other adults (such as caregivers, teachers, and coaches), and conversation with your child, see if you can determine why your child doesn't like sports.
 Has he always felt this way, or is this a recent change of heart?

-- Is he frustrated by a lack of skills, ability, or progress?
+- Is she frustrated by a lack of skills, ability, or progress?

 - Is he being bullied by a teammate?